usmansidd/CC73-summer2022/Project/Phase 3/readme.md

 File Name | Details
 ------------ | -------------
-code.c | The code to make tokens of lexl.l | Flex code for the Lexical Analyzer
+code.c | The code to make tokens of lex.l | Flex code for the Lexical Analyzer lex.yy.c| Flex code for the Lexical Analyzer yacc.y | Flex code for the Lexical Analyzer